Sardar Ghulam Abbas

-Sardar Ghulam Abbas is a Pakistani politician who was a member of the Provincial Assembly of the Punjab, from 1985 to 1988, and then again from 1993 to 1996.
+Sardar Ghulam Abbas is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024.
+He was a member of the Provincial Assembly of the Punjab, from 1985 to 1988, and then again from 1993 to 1996.

 Political career

-He was elected to the Provincial Assembly of the Punjab from Constituency PP-12 – Jhelum in 1985 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab from Constituency PP-12 – Jhelum in the 1985 Pakistani general election.

-He was again elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-18 – Chakwal in 1993 Pakistani general election.
+He was again elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Peoples Party from Constituency PP-18 – Chakwal in the 1993 Pakistani general election.

 He joined Pakistan Tehreek-e-Insaaf (PTI) in November 2011 but later in 2012 he had quit PTI after developing differences with Imran Khan.

 In 2016, he joined Pakistan Muslim League (Nawaz) (PML-N) but had quit in 2018 to join PTI before elections.

 In 2018, he rejoined Pakistan Tehreek-e-Insaaf (PTI).